wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 QMK is the firmware that powers most custom built keyboards.
 If you're feeling nerdy, you can clone the [QMK GitHub repo](https://config.qmk.fm) and compile your own keymap locally, though it's easier to get started using their [online keyboard editor](https://config.qmk.fm).
 You will then need to install [QMK Toolbox](https://github.com/qmk/qmk_toolbox/releases) in order to install the firmware on your keyboard.
 Please note that Windows users must install [some drivers](https://github.com/qmk/qmk_driver_installer/releases) first.

-This part can be a bit confusing, but the plus side is that QMK firmware is code that runs *on* the keyboard, so your keyboard will work exactly how you want when plugged in to *any* device.
+This part can be a bit confusing, but the plus side is that QMK firmware is code that runs *on* the keyboard, so your keyboard will work exactly how you want when plugged into *any* device.

 The biggest feature of QMK is layers.
 They are basically like the `Fn` (function) key on many laptop keyboards, except you can have up to 15 of them.
 This allows you to do things like add a numpad mode to your keyboard, media hotkeys, hidden arrow keys on WASD, or anything you can dream up.
 You can also use them to toggle between modes sort of like caps lock or num lock.